-Decks manufactured in USA and published by E.E.
-Fairchild Co., Rochester, N.Y. were imported into Argentina by Julio Laje (Buenos Aires) during the 1930s and 1940s.
+Decks published by Fairchild were imported into Argentina by Julio Laje (Buenos Aires) during this time.

 Above: twin set of 'Haddon Hall' playing cards manufactured by E.E.
 Fairchild Corporation (USA)

 and imported into Argentina by Julio Laje, Buenos Aires, c.1930s.